-Regular expressions is a formal language used to look for characters and manipulate substrings.
-This is a powerful tool that allows you to work efficiently with text.
+Regular expressions are the formal language used to look for characters and manipulate substrings.
+It is a powerful tool that allows you to work efficiently with text.

 Regular expressions are text strings that set a search pattern

-using both the characters you want to find and special characters.
+using the characters you want to find and special characters.

-For clarity, in the examples in this course, we'll put the string pattern with regular expressions at the top and the strings we're searching for at the bottom.
-We recommend using online regular expression editors such as regex101, regexr or others to run all the examples yourself.
-Choose a JavaScript or PCRE engine for examples that don't support JS.
+For clarity, in the examples in this course, we will put the string pattern with regular expressions at the top and the strings we are searching for at the bottom.

 /java